melissamonk-NOAA/Vermilion_2021/doc/north.md

 The northern California model is fit to four fishery-dependent indices of relative abundance: 1) MRFSS CPFV dockside, 2) two onboard observer surveys, and 3) CRFS PR1 dockside.
-The MRFSS CPFV dockside index is assumed to be proportional to changes in the relative abundance of the recreational party/charter fleet (retained fish only).
+The MRFSS CPFV dockside index is assumed to be proportional to changes in the abundance of fish vulnerable to the recreational party/charter fleet (retained fish only).
 The onboard observer indices represent the same fleet (rec party/charter), but indices change in abundance during recent years.
 The onboard indices are specified as separate “survey” fleets in the model because they overlaps in time with the MRFSS dockside time series.
 Both the MRFSS and onboard indices use the recreational party/charter fleet’s selectivity curve to define vulnerable size classes.
 The CRFS PR1 dockside index is linked to the recreational private/rental fleet (retained fish), and uses the same selectivity curve.
 Recreational length measurements are included as marginal length compositions (proportions at length, sexes combined) by year starting in 1980 for both the PC and PR modes.
 Fishery-dependent length composition data are also included for the three commercial fleets.
 Age structures from the commercial fleets were also sparse and not considered for the northern California assessment.

 Fishery-independent data sources in the northern California model are organized into four fleets.
 Data from the CCFRP survey were used to create an index of relative abundance and marginal length compositions by year.
 The WCGBTS is the second fishery-independent data source in the southern model.
 An abundance index was developed for the WCGBT survey, but ultimately rejected due to high interannual variability, sparse data, and imprecise estimates.
 However, trawl survey conditional-age-at-length data and associated marginal length comps, both by sex and year, were retained in the model.
 Additional age and length composition data came from the SWFSC groundfish ecology cruises and Jeff Abrams thesis collections (see data section for additional information).